pleabargain/EnglishHelpsYourCareer/idioms.md

 # Wood for the trees
 *  (UK) If someone can't see the wood for the trees, they get so caught up in small details that they fail to understand the
 *  bigger picture.
+# word salad
+* When someone uses a bunch of words to explain something that only needs a few words.
 # Word of mouth
 *  If something becomes known by word of mouth, it is because people are talking about it, not through publicity, etc.
 # Word of the law
-*  The word of the law means that the law is interpreted in an absolutely literal way which goes against the ideas that the
-*  lawmakers had wished to implement.
+*  The word of the law means that the law is interpreted in an absolutely literal way which goes against the ideas that the  lawmakers had wished to implement.
 # Words fail me
 *  If words fail you, you can't find the words to express what you are trying to say.
 # Work like a dog